Brillouin Light Scattering from Quantized Spin Waves in Nanowires with Antisymmetric Exchange Interactions

 Instead, we show that the reduction in the BLS frequency shift in the transverse geometry is a direct consequence of the unusual nature of the quantized spin-wave modes in the presence of chiral magnetic interactions~\cite{zingsem2019unusual}.
 We consider only magnetic interactions within an individual nanowire, as interwire dipolar interactions are negligible compared to the intrawire exchange and DMI interactions~\cite{gubbiotti2005magnetostatic}.
 To illustrate the essential physics, we consider the spin-wave dispersion relation~\cite{kalinikos1986theory,jorzick1999brillouin,moon2013spin}: \begin{widetext}

-\end{widetext} where $\mu_0$ is the permeability of free space, $H$ is the applied field magnitude, $A$ is the exchange constant and $M_\mathrm{eff}$ is the effective magnetization, the demagnetization field minus the perpendicular anisotropy field associated with the Co/Pt interface $K_p$, $M_\mathrm{eff}$=$M_\rm{s}- 2K_p/(\mu_0 M_\rm{s})$; we do not include the demagnetization factors in the nanowire width dimension as these do not come into the analysis of the BLS results~\cite{SM}. $A = \SI{2.27 \pm 0.01 e-11}{J/m}$ and $M_\mathrm{eff}= \SI{-7.35 \pm 0.08 e4}{A/m}$ are determined from magnetization measurements and ferromagnetic resonance spectroscopy as discussed in the Supplementary Materials~\cite{SM}.
+\end{widetext} where $\mu_0$ is the permeability of free space, $H$ is the applied field magnitude, $A$ is the exchange constant and $M_\mathrm{eff}$ is the effective magnetization, the demagnetization field minus the perpendicular anisotropy field associated with the Co/Pt interface $K_p$, $M_\mathrm{eff}$=$M_\rm{s}- 2K_p/(\mu_0 M_\rm{s})$; we do not include the demagnetization factors in the nanowire width dimension as these do not come into the analysis of the BLS results (see Appendix, Sec.~\ref{Sec:DM}). $A = \SI{2.27 \pm 0.01 e-11}{J/m}$ and $M_\mathrm{eff}= \SI{-7.35 \pm 0.08 e4}{A/m}$ are determined from magnetization measurements and ferromagnetic resonance spectroscopy as discussed in the Appendix.

 In the $y$ (the nanowire width) direction the spin-wave modes are confined and have quantized energies.
 At fixed frequency (or energy) the modes can be written as resulting from an interference pattern between left and right propagating spin waves, $\tilde{m}(y,t)=e^{-i2\pi f_k t}m(y)$, with $m(y)$, the $y$-component of the magnetization, given by: